carpentries-lab/good-enough-practices/_extras/guide.md

 ## Expect varied audiences

-We have run alpha versions of this workshop successfully with PhD students in the UK.
+We have run this workshop successfully with PhD students in the UK.
 Later-year computational PhD students say "I wish I had know this when I started my PhD", and teaching these habits is the goal.

 Learners will always have a mixture of backgrounds and skills, whatever their career stage.